bernorieder/memespector/README.md

 # memespector

 A simple script for using Google's Vision API.
-Takes a comma- or tab-separated files containing a column with image URLs as input, sends images to the Vision API and puts the detected annotations back into the list.
+Takes a comma- or tab-separated file containing a column with image URLs as input, sends images to the Vision API and puts the detected annotations back into the list.

 ## Installation